remy/twitterlib/README.markdown

 * search - calls a search request (limited by Twitter to 10 days), with all the result fields normalised to match the "twitter API"
 * status - single status for a user, result is in an array
 * timeline - timeline for a user
+* retweets - retweets by a particular user

 ### Options